 New smart technologies are providing many opportunities, but on the downside also form risks like cybercrime.
 How can public services fight cyber criminals when country borders are fading?
 What happens after an attack and how can cybercriminals who have been tracked down be prosecuted?
 To work together on these challenges, the Dutch Public Prosecution Service (OM) recently decided to become a Premium Partner of HSD.

 Michiel Zwinkels, deputy chief public prosecution (OM): "We find that active participation in the Dutch security cluster HSD is a necessity in a fast changing world as one we live in today.
-Rapid technological developments in our day to day lives requires innovative thinking and public-private cooperation in the fight against cybercrime and creating awareness."
+Rapid technological developments in our day to day lives require innovative thinking and public-private cooperation in the fight against cybercrime and creating awareness."

 About Public Prosecution Service